 Address: #02-28, *SCAPE, 2 Orchard Link, Singapore 237978

 Adulting might be hard, but saving money doesn’t have to be.
 Sure, eating cheaper and not rapidly depleting our well-earned moolah might be a good start, but if you really want to go about saving in a smarter manner, consider investing.
 And contrary to popular belief, you don’t need a crazy amount of cash to start.

 In fact, just $6.60 can go a long way for you in terms of both food and savings.
 Putting aside that seemingly small amount a day can actually pave the way for a great long-term savings plan.

-With AIA’s newest investment plan, AIA Pro Achiever, you’ll be able to get your money to balloon to a lot more rather than having all that cash saved from cheap eats just sitting tight in your piggy bank.
+With AIA’s investment plan, AIA Pro Achiever, you’ll be able to get your money to balloon to a lot more rather than having all that cash saved from cheap eats just sitting tight in your piggy bank.